sochix/TLSharp/README.md

 * Expected outcome.
 * Current outcome: if it's a crash, attach the full exception details (to get this, just paste what you get from `ex.ToString()`, which gives you exception type, exception message, stacktrace, and inner exceptions recursively).

-Without information listen above your issue will be closed.
+Without information listed above your issue will be closed.

 # Donations